hkstm/UvA.WSCBS2021/JavaCalculator/README.md

 ### Usage instructions

-- Install glassfish
+- Install glassfish, the {glassfish_directory} referred to in these instructions might be nested in a structure like {/glassfish-5.0.1/glassfish5/glassfish/}, the {glassfish_directory} is the deepest directory with for example {bin} and {domains} subdirectories
-- In `JavaCalculator` directory :
+- In `JavaCalculator\calculator_wscbs` directory :
      ```sh
     # Clean and package war file
 	$ mvn clean && mvn package